cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 .. admonition:: Scenario

-    An environment variable on the computer where you're running `cylc play` needs to be shared with the Cylc server (e.g. to set up storage paths) or with Cylc task hosts (e.g. to set PBS account defaults)
+    An environment variable on the computer where you're running `cylc play` needs to be shared with the Cylc server (e.g. to set up storage paths)

 Normally if a Cylc server is running on a remote host it will not keep environment variables that are present when you run ``cylc play``.
 You can